-What Does Being a Caregiver Mean?
+What Does Being an ALS Caregiver Mean?

 Anyone can be a caregiver, but the role is usually undertaken by family members, such as a spouse, partner, sibling, parent, or adult child.
 The duties of a caregiver are unique to each situation, but they often include personal care; assistance with mobility, transportation, housework, grocery shopping, and looking after other family members’ needs.
 Some people with ALS may have a single caregiver; others can have several.